mmy753/Pokemon-CSS-Challenge/README.md

 # Pokemon-CSS-Challenge
-I did this project for getting better at visual drawings with Pure-CSS.
+I did this project for getting better at Responsive visual drawings with Pure-CSS.

 I didnt want it to use any drawing API's or librarys because I want it to try my CSS Skills.